Israel – Germany Tax Treaty

 The double taxation treaty is a bilateral agreement between two states that outlines the tax regulations governing income and assets in both countries.
 In addition, the treaty includes guidelines for the exchange of information on tax issues between those countries.

-The original tax treaty between Israel and Germany was signed in 1962, with an amending protocol added into the treaty in 1977.
-The current treaty was signed in 2014 and entered into force on 1/1/2017.
+The original tax treaty between Israel and Germany was signed in 1962, with an amending protocol added to the treaty in 1977.
+The current treaty was signed on August 20, 2014, and entered into force on December 31, 2016.

 To read the agreement in English, click here.